GuickPa/Cryst/README.md

 # Cryst
-CRY(pto li)ST app is an iOS app that shows a list of the ten most important crypto coin
+CRY(pto li)ST app is an iOS app that shows a list of the ten most important crypto coins

+Tap one from the list and you'll find a details tab screen with some usefull infos and price charts of the last week.

 [**GITHUB source**](https://github.com/GuickPa/Cryst)